 For Pro plan projects, you must merge your completed development code to the

-For first time setup to migrate your database and deploy code to Staging or Production, you will:
+For first time setup to migrate your database and deploy code to Staging or Production, complete the following steps:

 You can request that we push

 routes.yaml, set up cron jobs, and enable Xdebug and PHPUnit, which assists you in troubleshooting coding issues encountered during deployment.
 Because of the memory requirements, we recommend you disable Xdebug before your site is live.

 hooks section with a shell script that you can maintain without intervention.
 You need only to create a support ticket the first time you use the shell script.